 How to Become an Aerospace Engineer

-At some universities, a student can enroll in a 5-year program that leads to both a bachelor’s degree and master’s degree upon completion.
-A graduate degree will allow an engineer to work as an instructor at a university or to do research and development.
+Some colleges and universities offer a 5-year program that leads to both a bachelor’s degree and a master’s degree.
+A graduate degree may allow an engineer to work as an instructor at a university or to do research and development.

 Employers may prefer to hire graduates of aerospace engineering programs accredited by a professional association such as ABET.
 A degree from an accredited program is usually required to become licensed.

 Licensure is not required for entry-level aerospace engineer positions.
 Experienced engineers may obtain a Professional Engineering (PE) license, which allows them to oversee the work of other engineers, sign off on projects, and provide services directly to the public.

 State licensure generally requires a bachelor’s or higher degree from an ABET-accredited engineering program, a passing score on the Fundamentals of Engineering (FE) exam, several years of relevant work experience, and a passing score on the PE exam.

 Each state issues its own license.
 Most states recognize licensure from other states, as long as the licensing state’s requirements meet or exceed their own licensure requirements.
 Several states require continuing education for engineers to keep their licenses.

 Aerospace engineers who gain experience or who have additional education or credentials may advance into technical or supervisory positions.
 Those with leadership skills also may become engineering managers or project management specialists.